How a trace is structured

 Spans

 Spans are the building blocks of a run.
-Each span represents a single operation within your agent’s execution:
+Each span represents a single operation within your agent’s execution:- An LLM generation call.

 - A tool or function invocation.